jorroll/reactive-forms-2-proposal/README.md

 }
 ```

-Internally, the AbstractControl subscribes to output from the `ControlSource` (`source` property) and pipes that output to a `protected processState()` method (that looks awefully similiar to an NGRX reducer, if you have any familiarity).
+Internally, the AbstractControl subscribes to output from the `ControlSource` (`source` property) and pipes that output to a `protected processState()` method.
 After being processed, the StateChange object is then re-emitted from the `changes` property (so when a subscriber receives a StateChange from the `changes` property, that change has already been applied to the AbstractControl).

 *Figure 3:*